r5atom/Saturday-Datascience/results/README.md

 ![F8](./linear_regression_log_price.png)
 _Figure 8.
 As figure 7, but with log-transformed dependent variable (winning bid).
 Data used for fitting are marked as blue, the test set is marked black.
 R^2 is shown for fitting test data, all data and the mean and standard deviation of cross validations (cvX, where X denotes number of folds)._

-The fit show that new cars start with ~10^4 euro and depreciate daily with ~10^-4.
+The fit show that new cars start with ~$10^4$ euro and depreciate daily with ~$10^-4$.
 The later means that the model predicts that cars depreciate to half their value every 7.1 years (eq.
 1, May 2019).
+This is what this model predicts, but obviously the depreciation is much steeper (as we will see below when we ignore classic cars).

 ![eq.1](./eq1.png) (eq.
 1),

-where \beta_1 is the last parameter of the fitted function (May 2019: \beta_1 = 1.2 .
-10^-4).
+where $\beta_1$ is the last parameter of the fitted function (May 2019: $\beta_1 = 1.2 .
+10^-4$).

 The performance of this model has improved. ~30% of the variance can be explained.
 Although the test set yields equal performance, cross validation shows that the generalization of this model isn't very good (standard deviation of R^2 in 5 folds is 0.12).

+However we need to exercise some caution interpreting the performance, because the prediction error is calculated in log[EUR].
+This caution holds for the following models as well.
+When I introduce a model with categorical features, the performance is calculated after inverse transformation.

 There is still room for improvement here.
 Cars older than 20 year seem to have a strong effect on the fit result.
 As already concluded earlier, these classic cars might need separate treatment.